almin/almin/docs/Components.md

 ## Next

-Next is [Hello World](HelloWorld.md) that show concept of the components.
+Next is [Hello World](HelloWorld.md) that shows a concept of the components.